When he's not writing poetry or political articles, Ralph fills his time by researching various topics that are influencing society today.

 The processing part takes some time, but the growing process requires little work, aside from watering and pulling a few weeds.
 It's easy, that is unless you get an early frost on a crop not fully ready to harvest.

 The Morning After an Unexpected Freeze

 If you're a gardener, then you know the feeling; when you step outside in the early morning and see the crystalline sheen of an unexpected frost on your car windows.
 The air is crisp and chilly.
-You think to yourself, it is fall, so no big deal, right?
-That is until your thoughts turn to your gardens and/or pumpkin patch; then suddenly a slight panic starts creeping through your body.
+You think to yourself, "It's fall, so no big deal, right?"
+That is until your thoughts turn to your gardens and/or pumpkin patch.
+Suddenly, a slight panic starts creeping through your body.
 You immediately make a bee-line toward the patch.
 The damage is evident even from a distance.
 The thick wide-sweeping sea of leaves from yesterday is now a dilapidated field of shriveled clumps of unhealthy looking greenish matter atop weakened stalks.
 You can see orange pumpkins, once hidden safely under the leaves, now visible throughout the patch.
-Unfortunately you are likely seeing lots of green or partially orange pumpkins as well.
+Unfortunately, you are likely seeing lots of green or partially orange pumpkins as well.
 Even though it looks disastrous, don't lose it just yet.
 Your crop is not totally lost, even though it seems that way.

 What to Do to Recover